 If you and your spouse rarely discuss family finances, it’s time to start.
 You can make better financial decisions when you’re in it together.
 It doesn’t mean you’ll always see eye to eye, however, gaining a fresh perspective never hurts.
 At the very least, make sure you don’t’ leave them in the dark.
 If something happens, they’ll need to know what to do next.

 Life changes and so do your insurance needs.
-Make sure you adequately covered in 2018.
-Also look over your list of beneficiaries.
+Make sure you adequately covered in 2021.
+Also, look over your list of beneficiaries.
 Don’t get confused.
-Those inheriting money from these policies is separate from your estate.
-Be sure they are up to date with who want taking care of that money.
+Those inheriting money from these policies are separate from your estate.
+Be sure they are up to date with who you want to take care of that money.

 One of the most detrimental facets of your finances can actually be your health.
-More and more Americans are sacrificing their hard earned money to rising healthcare cost.
+More and more Americans are sacrificing their hard-earned money to rising healthcare costs.
 Don’t be one of them.
 Neglecting to keep you and your family healthy is a costly mistake.
 Prioritize a healthy lifestyle to protect your finances.

 Taxes can cost you or save you.
 What you save in taxes is investable for the future.
 Updates to tax-laws, like the newly reformed tax bill, could mean you are missing out on savings because you haven’t looked it over.
 If taxes and tax law overwhelm you, get with a professional to make certain you’re maximizing your savings.